MHI-MME Launches New Models of Small, Lightweight, and High-Efficiency Turbochargers for Diesel Engines

 - Exhibit highlighting the advantages of the new products at SMM 2018, the world's leading trade fair for the maritime industry, held in Hamburg, Germany.

-Mitsubishi Heavy Industries Marine Machinery Equipment Co., Ltd. (MHI-MME), a group company of Mitsubishi Heavy Industries, Ltd. (MHI)(TOKYO:7011), has developed new models of its MET Turbochargers for diesel engines.
+TOKYO, Aug 30, 2018 - (JCN Newswire) - Mitsubishi Heavy Industries Marine Machinery & Equipment Co., Ltd. (MHI-MME), a group company of Mitsubishi Heavy Industries, Ltd. (MHI), has developed new models of its MET Turbochargers for diesel engines.
 The MET-MBII axial-flow turbocharger series mainly for two-stroke engines is smaller and lighter than the existing MET-MB series, with a 16% greater air flow capacity.
 The MET-ER radial turbocharger for four-stroke engines is more compact, and with fewer components for improved maintainability.

 Axial-flow turbochargers are mainly used for large two-stroke marine propulsion diesel engines.
 The MET-MBII series has been reduced in size to lower the initial cost, weight, and maintenance costs, while still retaining the same performance as the MET-MB series, which has reached cumulative production of more than 2,000 units, and demonstrated high reliability and maintainability.